Integrative Therapy

 Burnout

-Difficulty in identifying or expressing emotions, known as alexithymia, can increase the risk of various mental health disorders such as depression, addiction, post-traumatic stress disorder, anxiety disorders, and psychosomatic disorders.
-In integrative therapy, mindfulness and emotion-focused psychoeducation can assist individuals in better recognizing and navigating their emotions.
+The difficulty in distinguishing and verbalizing emotions, or alexithymia, is a risk factor for various mental disorders such as depression, addictions, post-traumatic stress states, as well as anxiety and psychosomatic disorders.
+In integrative therapy, approaches such as mindfulness and psychoeducation can help individuals better identify and express their emotions.

 Stress management